giojlozano/giojlozano/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Python3
 - 💞️ I’m looking to collaborate on projects that help me to put on practice my knowledge and at the same time learn too.
-- 📫 How to reach me LinkeIn as Giovanni Ortiz
+- 📫 How to reach me LinkedIn as Giovanni Ortiz

 <!---
 giojlozano/giojlozano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.